Are you an art enthusiast looking for the perfect cultural European city break?

-For each of these European cities, I tell you where to find the best art.
-I give you an overview of the most important museums to visit in each city, to provide some destination inspiration and help you prioritize your museum-going.
+For each of these European cities, I give you an overview of the cultural gems and important museums to visit in each city.
+Hopefully, this list will provide some destination inspiration and help you prioritize your museum-going in Europe.

 1. Amsterdam Netherlands: Van Gogh Paradise